adamspersonaldeveloping/expat-car-sales/README.md

     make sold tags for the cars with overlayed "sold" tags on picture

 USE THE FAVORITE FEATURE TO "PUBLISH" THE LISTING

+Crafting story as a bartender (Class 68 minute 34) Should have a different story for every company that you apply to
+    - for twitter
+        - over the years I have had the previliage of working with great and horrible software.
+Over the last year I had to work with an ordering system that did not work.
+        I decided then and there that I would learn how to write better software so that